January 28th, 2020

 For those who are prone to working a lot (workaholics), procrastinating can sometimes be beneficial.
 Even though there may be tasks that need to be accomplished, it can be healthy for one’s relationships to put off these tasks to spend time in one’s relationships to give the relationship the time and attention it needs to flourish and grow.

 Sometimes putting something off until a later point can give us time to think and prepare for the task.
 It may also help increase the motivation to start working by having increased pressure to create the impetus to move and work.

 Although there are some benefits to procrastinating, more often than not procrastination leads to problems.
 Usually, there are more drawbacks to procrastinating than there are benefits although this is not always the case.

 The most negative part of procrastination is probably the stress that it often leads to.
 When individuals put things off, especially until the last minute, this leads to a stress response in the body.
 They may start feeling nervous or anxious that the task will not get completed on time – or at all.
 This worry can cause headaches, stomach pains, and tension in the body.

 Another drawback of procrastination is that the work that is needed to be completed often suffers as a result of waiting until the last second to get it accomplished.
 Most people need time to complete tasks to their fullest and best effort.
-By waiting until right before the task needs accomplished, the amount of time to accomplish the task gets shrunk dramatically.
+By waiting until right before the task needs to be accomplished, the amount of time to accomplish the task gets shrunk dramatically.
 Furthermore, the stress of waiting until the last minute can impact performance as well.

 Stress, especially when in large amounts, can cause the body to tense up and can cause problems with cognition.
 Having one’s thinking and movements (mental and physical aspects) impacted can make performing any task and accomplishing any goal more difficult.